Iceland commemorates first glacier lost to climate change

 "Perhaps a monument to a lost glacier is a better way to fully grasp what we now face," she said, highlighting "the power of symbols and ceremony to provoke feelings".

+"Seeing a glacier disappear is something you can feel, you can understand it and it's pretty visual," he told AFP.

+"You don't feel climate change daily, it's something that happens very slowly on a human scale, but very quickly on a geological scale."

-Iceland loses about 11 billion tonnes of ice per year, and scientists fear all of the island country's 400-plus glaciers will be gone by 2200, according to Howe and her Rice University colleague Dominic Boyer.
+Iceland loses about 11 billion tonnes of ice per year, and scientists fear all of the island's 400-plus glaciers will be gone by 2200, according to Howe.

 - Stripped in 2014 -